Rair-Project/RBDL-specs/src/003_Scope.md

 This specification document covers:

-- The syntax constrains or RBDL document.
+- The syntax constraints or RBDL document.
 - The semantic rules for transpiling RBDL documents.
 - The API exposed by transpiled documents for all target languages.